rhahn28/Patent_Blockchain/README.md

 ### Demo App

-Click [here](frontend/index.html) to launch the PatentBlock application in your browser.
+Click [here](https://rhahn28.github.io/Patent_Blockchain/frontend/index.html/) to go to the PatentBlock application in your browser.
+There, you will find a link that connects your directly to the smart contract, which allows you to transacton the blockchain.

-## Instructions for recording your own Patent
+## Instructions

-If you would like to user the dApp to add your own patent asset, please install Metamask and make sure you are on the Ropsten Testnetwork.
+If you would like to record your patent and transact on this chain, please install Metamask and make sure you are on the Ropsten Test Network.

+If you need